Home » Divorce and Family law Blog » How Can a Father Lose Visitation Rights? | Top 12 Reasons

 This one is pretty self-explanatory, if a parent continues to behave this way putting their child in danger, the custodial parent will be able to prevent that parent from having any visitation time.

+The parent has caused the death of another child through abuse or neglect.
 In such a serious situation, the court may not award any visitation time to that parent.
 If the parent has been rehabilitated, there is the possibility of other options like monitored visitation.

+The child was brought within the jurisdiction of the court under Welfare and Institutions Code $300(e) because of the parent’s conduct.”
 This refers to a legal section in which a young child is taken from a parent because of severe abuse.

 The parent has inflicted severe sexual abuse or severe physical harm to the child, a sibling, or a half-sibling.